Vaibhav20snt/DISEASE-IDENTIFICATION-IN-LEAF-USING-MATLAB/README.md

 # PROJECTS_
-My all Bachelors project.
-Disease detection in leaf.
+Disease detection in leaf using K nearest neightbour and SVM algorithm.
+Image Processing is used for extracting the data sets.
+MATLAB
 Run DetectDisease_GUI.m file to run the project.